Thread started by virarajendra on 4th July 2008 10:51 PM

 Also it should be noted that there are no evidences or inscriptions of Varaguna Pandiyan - 2 (A.D.862 -880) to confirm that the Saint Vathapuri Nayager blessed him to get back his lost kingdom as per the "Pandiya Kulothaya" and that too from his own brother.
 Hence the reference in "Pandiya Kulothaya" must be to the Aritmarthanan aana Varaguna Pandiyan of the earlier period.

 Further we have an interesting information in the Thiruvilaiyaadal Puraanam, that it was only after "eleven generations" of Pandiyan kings from Arimarthanan (aana Varaguna Paandiyan) came the Koon Pandiyan (also known as Pandiyan Nedumaran) of the Saint Thirugnanasampanthar period.
-If we take an average of 20 years for each king’s period of rule approximately, we note Arimarthana Pandiyan lived (20 x 11) two hundred and twenty years the before Koon Pandiyan, that is around A.D.422 (642 -220).
+If we take an average of 30 years for each king’s period of rule approximately, we note Arimarthana Pandiyan lived (30 x 11) three hundred and thirty years before Koon Pandiyan, that is around A.D.317 (647 -330).
+Hence it is clear the period of Saint Maanikkavaasakar earlier determined as before A.D.568 the birth year of Saint Thirunaavukkarasar, could now be pushed forward further to a period before A.D.317.

 Now referring to the religious work "Thiruvaasakam" of Saint Maanikkavaasagar, we note that there is hardly any reference to Jain religion in same, as compared to the Tamil "Thirumurai Thevarams" of other three great Saints, which refers to Jainism in many places as opposed to Saivaism.
 Hence we can be sure that Saint Maanikkavaasakar lived during the period when Jainism has not yet gained much deep roots in Tamil Nadu.